Wiechciu/csv-to-gettext-converter/README.md

 This addon makes it easier to convert existing CSV translation files into the gettext format, allowing it to be edited with professional localization software like [Poedit](https://poedit.net/) to take advantage of all localization features, including translation context and plural forms, that are required for many languages.

+Quoting [Godot Docs - Localization using gettext](https://docs.godotengine.org/en/stable/tutorials/i18n/localization_using_gettext.html), other advantages of using gettext over CSV are:
+- gettext is a standard format, which can be edited using any text editor or GUI editors such as Poedit.
+- gettext is supported by translation platforms such as Transifex and Weblate, which makes it easier for people to collaborate to localization.
+- Compared to CSV, gettext works better with version control systems like Git, as each locale has its own messages file.
+- Multiline strings are more convenient to edit in gettext files compared to CSV files.

 ---

 ## ✨ Features